 Christina has transitioned many times in her life, from Connecticut to The Netherlands, to Boston, to Buenos Aires and finally Austin in 2015.
 She appreciates, understands, and has a passion for those who are dealing with life changes, whether it’s a move from home to home, a divorce or new marriage, a death of a loved one, a birth of a child or retirement.
 She has a special interest in making these transitions simple and manageable for her clients by assisting them in organizing their life, one checkbox at a time.

 Christina lives in Hutto, TX, with her partner, Matthew, and dog, Dexter.
 She loves to socialize with friends, travel the world, and keep herself fit through exercise.
 To unwind, she’ll spend time cooking, trying out new recipes, and snuggling up with Matthew to watch a new movie and enjoy a glass of wine.
 In her own home and through working with other people, she is keenly aware that productivity and organization are keys to enjoyable and successful living.

 Lilly moved to Austin in 2019 with her cat, Moustache.
 Her background is in editing (grammar, punctuation), and she holds a B.A. in English.
 Lilly keeps busy running two other businesses as well as Revise Your Space: an online Etsy shop selling Scrabble items, Letters by Lilly; and an automotive tuning shop, Exodus Performance!

-She discovered her passion for organizing after working with church, family, and at a downsizing company as an organizer, and finally made the leap from an unfulfilling corporate job to creating Revise Your Space, specializing in organizing for professionals, where she's able to nurture her love of interact with and helping people and work towards her dream of traveling the world.
+She discovered her passion for organizing after working with her church, family, and downsizing a company, and finally made the leap from an unfulfilling corporate job to creating Revise Your Space, specializing in organizing for professionals, where she's able to nurture her love of interacting with and helping people and working toward her dream of traveling the world.